mikeizbicki/cmc-csci040/hw_00/README.md

      - [ ] *use the `<link>` tag to include the CSS file*

-     - [ ] contain a Facebook like button and have at least 5 likes
+     - [ ] contain a Facebook like button (at least one of these like buttons must have >5 likes)

      - [ ] contain a Google Analytics tracker using the `<script>` tag